davidcornell2326/QRty/README.md

 # QRty
-A webapp where you can share text and images across devices Go to qrty.tech to try it out!
+A webapp where you can share text and images across devices.
+Go to qrty.tech to try it out!